-The triple or double pelvic osteotomy is an excellent surgery used to treat hip dysplasia in immature dogs
+The triple or double pelvic osteotomy is surgery used to treat hip dysplasia in immature dogs

 - have minimal to no arthritis

 Lameness typically resolves in about 3 months after surgery

 Success rate for this surgery is about 90%

 The pelvis is made of four bones: the ilium, acetabulum, pubis, and ischium.
 In the immature animal, these bones are not fused together, but as the pet matures, these bone fuse together in one confluent bone.
 The ilium joins the lower part of the spine called the sacrum.